rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 This could be useful, but normally it will cause unexpected behavior.
 <br>
 <br>
-The <b>mqttComm</b> proc returns an empty string if MQTT is not ready.
+The <b>mqttComm</b> procedure returns an empty string if MQTT is not ready.
 This can be used to trigger retries until MQTT is ready.
 <br>
 <br>
-The <b>mqttComm</b> proc returns 0 if the type, action or topic is missing or NULL, or if there is no payload for a cmnd or stat command.
+The <b>mqttComm</b> procedure returns 0 if the type, action or topic is missing or NULL, or if there is no payload for a cmnd or stat command.
 <br>
 <br>
-The <b>mqttComm</b> proc returns 1 for a successful operation.
+The <b>mqttComm</b> procedure returns 1 for a successful operation.
 <br>
 <br>
 Examples: